tuankhoin/Fine-Grained-Localization/Submission/README.md

 * This README file consists of file description with instructions to run scripts, in expected procedual order.

 ## Data Processing
+Note: All data folders are assumed to be put in the same directory as the scripts.

 ### Feature Extraction
 * `CNN_Extraction.ipynb`: This script runs CNN model to extract features, and calculate similarity and return top 3 most similar's average location.
 Default model is `keras.applications.resnet.ResNet101`.
 To change model, change the function name in `base_model` to another model.
 Examples include `ResNet50`, `ResNet101V2`, `ResNet152`,...